 This oven baked salmon recipe comes together in under 30 minutes, making it a perfect addition to your weeknight meals!
 It's packed with flavor, doesn't take many ingredients, and is super easy to make.

-This salmon is my go-to recipe for days that I'm short on time but need a flavorful, healthy meal.
-The sauce uses 4 simple ingredients, and you’ll also need some garlic cloves, sugar (optional), and the star of the show: salmon!
+This salmon is my go-to recipe for days when I'm short on time but need a flavorful, healthy meal!

 For the salmon, you can use skin on or off.
 I personally prefer skin off because it doesn't really crisp up in the oven, so it's not too enjoyable to eat.
 You can also make one large salmon (about 2 pounds) for this recipe.
-Bake time may take an extra 5 minutes or so since there won’t be air circulating in between like it does with the fillets.
+Bake time will take an extra 5 to 10 minutes.

-The first (and most important) reason is that small pieces of garlic tend to burn very early on in the bake time, before the salmon has a chance to cook.
+The first (and most important) reason is that small pieces of garlic tend to burn very early on in the bake time - before the salmon even has a chance to cook.
 Not only does this look unappealing, but the flavor of burnt garlic is a huge disappointment.

 Larger garlic will take longer to cook, and by inserting it into the salmon, it helps insulate the garlic even more to avoid burning.

 The second reason I like to add larger pieces of garlic is largely for flavor.
 Large pieces of garlic do a great job at imparting a garlic-y flavor to the salmon from the inside out.

 ANNNND once the salmon is cooked, you have little pieces of roasted garlic that you can enjoy with the salmon!
 Win-win.

 A final note I want to make on this salmon is about the addition of granulated sugar.
 If you've already read the recipe, you'll notice I include a ¼ teaspoon of sugar on top of each fillet in the end before baking.
 This is 100% optional, but I really recommend giving it a try!